OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ## Token Based Mitigation

 This defense is one of the most popular and recommended methods to mitigate CSRF.
-It can be achieved either with state ([synchronizer token pattern](#synchronizer-token-pattern)) or stateless ([encrypted](#encryption-based-token-pattern)/[hash](#hmac-based-token-pattern) based token pattern).
+It can be achieved either with state ([synchronizer token pattern](#synchronizer-token-pattern)) or stateless ([encrypted](#encryption-based-token-pattern) or [hashed](#hmac-based-token-pattern) based token pattern).

 ### Synchronizer Token Pattern

 CSRF tokens should be generated on the server-side once per user session.
 After initial generation of this token, the value is stored in the session and is used for each subsequent request until the session expires.
 When a request is issued by the client, the server-side component must verify the existence and validity of the token in the request compared to the token found in the user session.
-If the token was not found within the request, or the value provided does not match the value within the user session, then the request should be aborted, and the event logged as a potential CSRF attack in progress.
+If the token was not found within the request, or the value provided does not match the value within the user session, then the request should be aborted, session of the user terminated and the event logged as a potential CSRF attack in progress.

 CSRF token should be:
  - unique per user session,
  - secret,
- - unpredictable (large random value generated by a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG))
+ - unpredictable (large random value generated by a [Cryptographically Secure Pseudo-Random Number Generator (CSPRNG)](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html#rule---use-cryptographically-secure-pseudo-random-number-generators-csprng))

 CSRF tokens prevents CSRF because without token, attacker cannot create a valid requests to the backend server.

 **CSRF tokens should not be transmitted using cookies.**

 The CSRF token can be added through hidden fields, headers, and can be used with forms, and AJAX calls.
-Make sure that the token is not leaked in the server logs, or in the URL - because of that transmitting token using URL query string is less secure.
+Make sure that the token is not leaked in the server logs, or in the URL.
+CSRF tokens in GET requests are potentially leaked at several locations: browser history, log files, network appliances that make a point to log the first line of an HTTP request, and Referer headers if the protected site links to an external site.

 For example: